KoJem9Ka/KoJem9Ka/README.md

 I'm from Volgograd and I'm studying at Volgograd State Technical University.

-I like low level programming and C++ 😤, and also I can make a website 🤡 for you with TypeScript/TailwindCSS/SCSS on React JS.

 You can reach me on 💬[**Telegram**](https://t.me/kojem9ka)

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=kojem9ka&theme=dark&show_icons=true)